 The Evening Program Chair sets the dance program for each evening at the convention, assigns cuers who have indicated their willingness to cue to each hall, and plans any other evening activity as requested by the General Chair.
-The Evening Program Chair can use the dance voting program on the ICBDA website to select the dances that appear on the ballot for voting by the convention attendees.
+The dance voting program on the ICBDA website is available for the Evening Program Chair to use to select the dances that appear on the convention attendee voting ballot.
 After voting is complete, the Evening Program Chair programs the most popular dances in the various halls for the four nights of the convention.